Hardcover edition, 2015.

 A Stolperstein for Israel Neumann

 On October 23, 2024, a stumbling stone or stolperstein (or struikelsteen in Dutch) ceremony was held at Magdalenastraat 20 in Antwerp.
-This was the place where Neumann had last resided befor his arrest.
+This was the place where Neumann had last resided before his arrest.
 Four of Neumann's relatives from the United States, Mexico, and Israel were in attendance.
-Four speakers addressed the crowd of about seventy persons: Marc Weyns (Struikelsteen Committee), Jef Verlust (Site manager of Fort van Breendonk), James M. Deem (Author and professor), Susan Newman Cohn (Relative of Israel Neumann).
+Four speakers addressed the crowd of about seventy persons: Marc Weyns (Struikelsteen Committee), Jef Verlust (Site manager of Fort van Breendonk), James M. Deem (Author and professor), Susan Newman Cohn (Great Niece of Israel Neumann).

 Before the ceremony, relatives and other well-wishers visited the cemetery where his remains are buried in a memorial to other murdered Jewish prisoners from Breendonk.